henih/dev-logs/README.md

 ### 26-02-2024

-- Praticed Promise and learned more and practiced how to write async await
+- Practiced Promise and learned more and practiced how to write async await

+### 04-03-2024

+- Made some revisions about Git and the Terminal